mne-tools/mne-lsl/paper/paper.md

 advanced functionality, which can be a limitation for experienced users requiring more control over data processing pipelines.

-Neuromore [@neuromore], another platform that provides a user-friendly graphical interface for real-time data processing, is designed to cater to users with minimal programming expertise, offering pre-built modules for data acquisition, processing, and visualization.
-However, this GUI-based approach inherently restricts the customization and flexibility that more advanced users might require.

 In contrast, the Lab Streaming Layer (LSL) has emerged as a widely adopted, device-agnostic protocol within the neurophysiological research community, especially for EEG data.
 LSL's ability to unify data streaming from various devices under a common